Octavius-Dante/Arthelais/ex_24/Readme.md

 *Requirement :*

-- Find out in Ui5 SDk, how can we modularize SAP views
+- Find out in Ui5 SDK, how can we modularize SAP views

 </br></br>